QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   size of your installation.
 Templates, service qubes, and qubes that are used exclusively for running programs and that contain no data don't necessarily have to be backed up as long as you're confident that you can recreate them if needed.
-This is why it can be useful to keep notes on which packages you installed in which templates and which customizations and configurations you made.
-Then you can refer to your notes the next time you need to recreate them.
+This is why it's a good practice to keep notes on which packages you installed in which templates and which customizations and configurations you made.
+Then you can refer to your notes the next time you need to recreate those qubes.
 Of course, backing up everything is not a bad idea either.
 It may require a bit more time and disk space upfront, but for some people, it can be just as important as backing up their irreplaceable data.
 If your system is mission-critical, and you can't afford more than a certain amount of downtime, then by all means, back everything up!

 - Introspect on your own behavior.
 For example, if you find yourself wanting to find some way to get two qubes to share the same storage space, then this is